A New Chapter for Bika, and a Separate Path for Buda

 Without an independent workspace, an isolated sandbox, and a persistent drive where files, context, and execution traces can accumulate over time, an agent feels less like a real worker and more like a repeatedly invoked capability.

-That is hard to accept emotionally.
+That was not easy to accept emotionally.

 Once you have already spent years building something, you naturally keep asking: